 Another critical element of Illmatic that has made it such a defining album in hip hop history is how it is constructed in way that the entire genre could, in theory, be recreated from its ingredients alone.
 While Nas is one of the famous East Coast MC’s of the ’90’s, and sports the rapid-fire, complex rhymes typical of EC rap from that time period (similar to Biggie, Big Pun, etc.), his first record exemplified the slow, deliberate beats and rapping of a West Coast G-funk track with “One Time 4 Your Mind.”
 The incredible range of samplings and beats also illustrate the deep history of hip hop’s supporting background, ranging from electronic synthesized elements to acoustic instrumentals to sampled vocals.
 Every element of hip hop’s body of work can either be traced back to or summarized in Illmatic, and in this way, the album is a sublime summary of the entire genre.

 What more praise can be sung of Nas’ historic debut?
 Indeed, the record remained a quintessential project of hip hop ever since its release, and its reputation has only grown stronger with time.
-Most music fans will need several listenings to even begin to appreciate it, but once you finally start to appreciate the subtle inner workings of the tracks, you can appreciate the sublime nature of Nas’ personal story.
+Most music fans will need several listenings to even begin to appreciate it, but once you appreciate the subtle inner workings of the tracks, you can appreciate the sublime nature of Nas’ personal story.
 The most important attribute of Illmatic is that tells a deeply human narrative, and its recognition of life’s many hardships is a concept that we can all relate to.
 In Illmatic, Nas manages to build himself up to ethereal heights, yet he also grounds himself firmly with the everyman with every verse.
 Altogether, Nas’ masterful lyricism, impeccable beats, and blazing passion make this record one for the ages — not just one of the greatest hip hop albums of all time, but one of the best musical albums ever released.
 All in all, it is some very fine fast talking over some beats.

 —> Illmatic receives MY HIGHEST RECOMMENDATION.